 In 2019, Commons Network became involved with the municipal government of Amsterdam in the ‘Fearless Cities’ Program, as part of the network of cities embracing municipalist politics.
 Commons Network helped to set up a public-civic think tank to bring municipalism to Amsterdam and worked with many different actors in the city.

-In 2022, Commons Network became a coordinating partner of the European Municipalist Network alongside Commonspolis and Transnational Institute.
+In 2022, Commons Network became a coordinating partner of the European Municipalist Network alongside Commonspolis, Transnational Institute and Research for Action.
 The main focus of Commons Network within EMN is facilitating ‘peer to peer’ exchange, aimed at skill and experience sharing, strengthening the trans-local movement, and developing joint imaginaries and narratives.
 In the upcoming year, the EMN will be focusing on the themes of practices of care and ecological transition.

 In a following blog, I will further delve into what caring spaces are and why they are important, and what the key themes, care and ecofeminism, are about.